 Where Italian Coastal Cooking Lands in the Caribbean

 Gustavia's restaurant strip along and around Rue du Roi Oscar II operates at a register that few Caribbean ports can match.
-Within a few hundred metres, the town concentrates a set of kitchens that would hold their own in any European resort city: composed menus, serious wine lists, and a clientele that arrives by yacht and expects the table to justify the trip.
+Within a few hundred metres, the town concentrates a set of kitchens with composed menus and serious wine lists.
 L'Isola sits inside that cluster, occupying the particular niche that Italian coastal cooking fills in the island's broader dining map.

 That niche matters in context.
 St. Barts' food scene has historically leaned French, which reflects the island's administrative identity as a French collectivity.
 But over the past two decades, the dining offer has diversified steadily, with Italian and Mediterranean formats gaining ground alongside the classic French bistro and brasserie traditions.
 Italian cooking, specifically the lighter, seafood-forward register associated with coastal southern Italy and the Ligurian and Amalfitan traditions, travels particularly well to a Caribbean setting.
 The shared dependence on good olive oil, fresh fish, and produce over heavy sauce work makes the cuisine feel appropriate rather than imported.